Hierarchical Random Measures without Tables: Proofs

-If $X$ is a random variable with density $H_1$, then $tX$ has density $f(s) = H_1(s/t)/t$.
+Let $X$ be a random variable with density $H_1$; then $tX$ has density $f(s) = H_1(s/t)/t$.
 From the identity above, $tX$ is an infinitely divisible distribution with L\'evy density $t \rho(s)$.
-This implies that $X$ is also infinitely divisible with L\'evy density $\rho(s/t)$.
-Therefore, its density depends on $t$, since $\rho(s)$ cannot be constant \eqref{eq:conditions_levy}.
-This contradicts $X \sim H_1$.
+Therefore, $X$ has (strictly) stable distribution \citep[Definition 13.1 and Theorem 14.3]{Sato1999}; in particular, it has stability index $1$, corresponding to a L\'evy density $\rho(s) \propto s^{-2}$.
+However, this choice of $\rho(s)$ does not satisfy the integrability condition (b) in \eqref{eq:conditions_levy}, and thus is not a valid L\'evy density for a CRM.